RoySegall/segallio/content/project/bonapetit.md

 with them or maybe which products you need to get in order to make something to eat.
 Well, with `bonapetit` you can do it.

-Once you in the front page you can choose which products you own and select how the search will take place: Get recipes which contains **only what you own** or get recipes which **contains what you have but with more products** that you might not have or have but not aware of that combination.
+Once you see the front page you can choose which products you own and select how the search will take place: Get recipes which contains **only what you own** or get recipes which **contains what you have but with more products** that you might not have or have but not aware of that combination.